J. Parker Fauntleroy

 • Named by Thomson Reuters as one of The Top 100 Super Lawyers in the State of Texas every year since 2007

-• AV rated by Martindale-Hubbell peer review ratings, the highest rating possible
+• AV Preeminent® Peer Review Rated by Martindale-Hubbell, the highest rating possible

 • American College of Construction Lawyers, first Houston attorney selected and inducted into the prestigious, invitation-only association of the top 1% of construction lawyers in North America

-• Recognized in The Best Lawyers in America® (2005–present): Construction Law, Commercial Litigation & Construction Litigation, Corporate Law, and Litigation – Construction
+• Recognized in The Best Lawyers in America® for Commercial Litigation, Construction Law, Corporate Law, and Litigation – Construction (2005–2026)

 • Distinguished Alumni of Texas A&M (2022)